 The COVID-19 pandemic has certainly had an impact on the way businesses operate over the last 12 months.
 Since March 2020, the vast majority have had to adapt to a new way of working from home whilst still carrying their jobs out as best as they can.

-Many of these people would have previously said that it is impossible to work effectively from home, and while that will have remained the case for some, a lot of employees will have been surprised at how they have been able to adapt and add value to their business.
+Many businesses would have previously said that it is impossible for employees to work effectively from home, and while that will have remained the case for some, a lot will have been surprised at how well they have been able to adapt and continue to add value to their business.

 Despite the concerns of many employers and employees alike, who expected communication with colleagues to become more difficult during lockdown, a large proportion of homeworkers have reported communication actually improving in the pandemic.

 In a study by productivity software company Time is Ltd., it was revealed that the average length of meetings for remote workers decreased by 10 minutes.
 It certainly appears that the use of video meeting software has made it both easier and more acceptable to leave meetings at the appropriate time, without them running over unnecessarily.

 Not only that, but once we return to the office there should be no reason to turn our backs on the convenience afforded to us by video meetings.
 While it is difficult to substitute the level of interpersonal connection that can be built by conducting meetings in person, there will still be a place for video meetings in the office.
 Maintaining this will eliminate travel time but still produce effective results, all the while allowing us to focus on other important tasks that would previously have been left unfinished.